Last updated: November 10, 2025

 Sunmix SUN6 Basic

-The mixer has a bowl volume of 8.5 qt for a flour capacity of 3.5 or 7.7 lbs and a dough capacity of 6 kg or 13 lbs.
+The mixer has a 8.5-quart bowl for a dough capacity of 6 kg (13 lbs).

 Sunmix mixers, residential and commercial, seem to be some of the best mixers a baker can buy.